ManticoreGamesInc/platform-documentation/src/api/impactdata.md

 ### `isHeadshot`

 When it comes to weapons damaging players, there is a built-in damage value that works.
 However, additional mechanics can be layered on top, with scripts.
-In this example, some weapons can have multiple shots at once (e.g. Shotgun) and headshots are defined to have a different damage value.
+In this example, some weapons can have multiple shots at once (for example a Shotgun) and headshots are defined to have a different damage value.
 For this to work, the weapon's default damage number should be set to zero, with all damage applied through this script.

 ```lua
 local WEAPON = script:FindAncestorByType('Weapon')